Warhammer: Vermintide 2 Detailed Review

 Like the first game, Vermintide 2 is a Left 4 Dead-style, four-player co-op first-person action game in which your party wades through treacherous levels fighting off hordes of Skaven, who have now allied with the vicious Chaos raiders.
 Set during Warhammer’s End Times, Vermintide 2’s apocalyptic fantasy setting is disturbing and marvelous.
 Its 13 levels tour ruined cities and treacherous bogs that are each as gorgeous and moody as the last.

-See also Bum Simulator PC Full Version Free Download
+See also The Unliving PC Full Version Free Download

 Performance analysis